-- Demonstrate that they are qualified, and licensed if appropriate, to engage in Navigator activities. - Have existing relationships, or could readily establish relationships, with employers and employees, consumers (including uninsured and underinsured consumers), or selfemployed individuals likely qualified to enroll in a qualified health plan, and readily demonstrate these relationships in order to be eligible for a grant. - Avoid conflicts of interest.
+- Demonstrate that they are qualified, and licensed if appropriate, to engage in Navigator activities and not have a conflict of interest in serving as a Navigator. - Have existing relationships, or could readily establish relationships, with employers and employees, consumers (including uninsured and underinsured consumers), or selfemployed individuals likely qualified to enroll in a qualified health plan, and readily demonstrate these relationships in order to be eligible for a grant.